 For the treatment of most acute illnesses and injuries, a primary care appointment can be scheduled Monday through Friday.
-Students can schedule appointments online at usc.edu/myshr, by calling (213) 740-9355 or in person at the USC Engemann Student Health Center.
+Students can schedule appointments online at usc.edu/myshr or by calling (213) 740-9355.

 Dermatology, allergy, nutrition, internal medicine, orthopedics, acupuncture, chiropractic services and physical therapy appointments are made by a referral from a primary care practitioner only.
 Routine gynecology appointments may be made without a referral.

 For students who have an illness or injury, which requires urgent medical attention, the USC Engemann Student Health Center Acute Care Clinic is open during regular clinic hours.
 If a student’s medical condition requires attention during the hours the health center is closed, they may call (213) 740-9355 and follow the recorded instructions to speak with a registered nurse.
 In the event of a life-threatening medical emergency, on or near the USC campus, call the USC Department of Public Safety at (213) 740-4321.
 For off-campus emergencies, contact emergency services by dialing 911.

 A clinical laboratory and a digital radiology unit support the practitioners’ services.
 Students must pay any charges incurred for diagnostic tests and occasionally may be referred to outside facilities.

 Prescriptions may be filled, for a charge, at the campus pharmacy located in the Student Union Building on the University Park Campus.

 Office for Wellness and Health Promotion (OWHP)